-I enjoyed every morsel of buttermilk pancakes and a savory omelette from the comfort of bed while watching one of my favorite shows.
+I enjoyed every morsel of buttermilk pancakes and a savory omelet from the comfort of bed while watching one of my favorite shows.
 Honestly, could the day start off any better?

 Saturday: Self-Care and Family Time

 The beautiful part of doing a staycation is that it allows you to easily interchange the individuals who you spend your time with.
-This birthday I wanted to have the best of all worlds – time to myself, time with my family, and time for just my husband and I.
+On this birthday I wanted to have the best of all worlds – time to myself, time with my family, and time for just my husband and me.

 Saturday: Self-Care Momcation

-The epitome of a momcation is taking time for self-care, to pamper yourself a bit and relax.
+The epitome of a momcation is taking time for self-care, pampering yourself a bit, and relaxing.
 Personally, nothing is more relaxing with extended benefits than getting a pedicure.
 I lucked out and found an amazing black-owned nail shop only two blocks from the hotel, M.A.D Nails.
 It was so nice to end my momcation with a little pampering and relaxation before my family joined me at the hotel and the “fun” went to the next level.

 Saturday: Family Staycation